gemvein/cookbook/README.md

 # Works Cited
 Works Cited allows you to add a list of the works cited in ActiveRecord objects, to be formatted by a helper that can be added to relevant pages to format the citations like a bibliography.

-Works Cited uses CanCanCan to authorize the editing of citations.
+Works Cited can be configured to use CanCanCan to authorize the editing of citations.
 This makes it easy for you to control access.

+Works Cited does not require, but is compatible with Rails Admin.

 ## Installation
 Add this line to your application's Gemfile: